 Shelter in place: What you need to know

-In the event of a chemical release, emergency management officials or other authorities may advise residents to shelter in place.
+In the event of a chemical release, city or county emergency management officials or other authorities may advise residents to shelter in place.
 This means to stay inside homes or other safe structures and secure the building until notified that the situation is safe.

 If at home:

 - Tightly close all doors and windows; turn off air conditioners, heaters and fans.

 - Students shelter in place in schools.
 Parents should avoid going to pick up children unless school officials direct you to do so.